HDBAPro/cgmsim/README.md

 Random effects
 ==============
-Since random number generators produce very jumpy values, with various distributions between defined limits, I preferred a different approach.
+Since random number generators produce very jumpy values with various distributions between defined limits, I preferred trying a smoother noise function curve.
 Using a one-dimensional perlin-noise generator, an array of 288 values __*(perlin.json)*__ is produced each night at midnight by __*perlin.js*__.
 Each gets a timestamp in 5 minute increments.
-Read more about perlin noise here: https://github.com/andrewrk/node-perlin-noise#readme, and here: https://en.wikipedia.org/wiki/Perlin_noise.
+Read more about perlin noise here: https://github.com/andrewrk/node-perlin-noise#readme.
+Every five minutes, as the next SGV value is computed, the latest perlin noise value in the last 5 minutes is taken into account.

 Mechanics of the simulator